Stress is a part of life.

 High levels of cortisol (your stress hormone) for an extended period of time can lead to increased belly fat storage as well as make it very challenging to burn body fat.

-Not only does stress lead to more fat storage but will also increase cravings for fat, salt, and sugar.
+Not only does stress lead to more fat storage, but it will also increase cravings for fat, salt, and sugar.
 Making it harder to stick to your nutrition plan.

 This can make you irritable and fatigued, delays recovery from training, and interferes with proper hormone production.